Becoming A More Creative Photographer

 What Does it Take to be Creative

 I’m sure I could wax on lyrically about the nature of creativity and what separates an artist from a professional or enthusiast photographer.
-(Naturally, in reality, the demarcation between these three groups is often blurred).
+(In reality, the demarcation between these three groups is often somewhat blurred).
 But let’s simplify things so as to make the practice of creativity possible.

 Move Yourself, Move the Subject